 Some people think that a database should be purely a data storage device.
 So much so that they don’t allow development of stored procedures and functions.
 But, the truth is that for a performance application you want to do as much manipulation as possible close to data - on the database server.
 With databases getting more and more sophisticated we can even implement asynchronous processes that truly push the edge.
 Don’t trust your SQL consulting to a team that doesn’t fully understand how vital your database is to all of your company’s other systems.

 Case Study - Service Broker Queues as a Solution:

-Burst performance optimization.
+Here is a perfect example of burst performance optimization.
 This happened on an SQL server-based system that was used to process various events.
-Sometimes events would overwhelm the system slowing down the entire platform, at other times, events would slow to a trickle wasting capacity.
-A solution?
+Sometimes events would overwhelm the system, slowing down the entire platform.
+At other times, events would slow to a trickle, wasting capacity.
+What was our solution?
 Service Broker Queues.
 With a bit of tinkering, we were able to refactor the system to allow asynchronous handing off of events.
 Event ingestion rate went up to 1.5 million/s and all related components were no longer tied to SQL Server performance.
-As for the database itself it was able to function at its theoretical peak throughput (approximately 40K transactions/s) to process all events without breaking the sweat!
+As for the database itself, it was able to function at its theoretical peak throughput (approximately 40K transactions/s) to process all events without breaking a sweat!